ClydebankClydebank |

 BR McGinlay (Referee) |

-Clydebank’s first goal – the equaliser came in the 40th minute when Jimmy Caskie ran onto a McGunnigle cross from the right wing, and sent a very fast ball past keeper Neef.
+Undeterred, Clydebank's tireless work ethic, spearheaded by the ever-chasing Alan Munro, kept them in the game.
+Their persistence paid off in the 40th minute when Jimmy Caskie raced onto a McGunnigle cross from the right wing and sent a screamer past the impressive Rangers goalkeeper Neef.

 1968-69 | All Time | All Time | |||||||||||||